AyanJhunjhunwala/ContextQ/README.md

 # More thoughts

 This is an extremely long project and I hope to be done with a prototype soon and continue working on it as long as I can.

+# Day by Day

+This is just me keeping up with any progress I made.

+# 13th July 2025

+The attention patterns and gradient magnitude are obviously pretty different for quant/qual in dialo-small.
+I am planning to test this with a larger model.